HimankSehgal/ImageClassification/README.md

 ## Overview of Project:

-We are given a dataset which contains images of Dogs and Cats .
-Our aim is to develop an algorithm  which will take an input image and based on parameters the algorithm has learned , it will predict whether the given input test image is a cat or dog
+In this project we'll be performing sentiment analysis on Rotten Tomatoes Dataset whose dataset has been attached in this repo

+The main task corresponds to a multi-class text classification on Movie Reviews Competition and the dataset contains 156.060 instances for training, whereas the testing set contains 66.292 from which we have to classify among 5 classes.
+The sentiment labels are:

+0 → Negative      </br>
+1 → Somewhat negative  </br>
+2 → Neutral </br>
+3 → Somewhat positive </br>
+4 → Positive </br>

+We will be comparing the performace of following models
+* BiLSTM

+* BERT
+* RoBERTa

 ## Data Description:
-For this project , I will be using the data from a Kaggle Competition named <a href='https://www.kaggle.com/c/dogs-vs-cats'>Dogs v.
-Cats</a>.<br>
+For this project , I will be using the data from Kaggle <a href='https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data'>Sentiment Analysis on Movie Reviews</a>.<br>
 It has a varied collection of .jpg files which have been organized by me into separate train and test folders, and further divided the images into CAT and DOG subfolders.This helps to easily track files while writing the code .The data files have been cleaned and several files which give an error have been removed.

 Total number of images in dataset : 24994<br>